The influence of magnetic fields in Cloud-Cloud Collisions: Results

 The second is the normalised mean correlation length,

 Here $s_{ij}$ is the projected separation between star-systems $i$ and $j$, and the sum is now over all pairs of star-systems.
 Thus there are ${\cal N}({\cal N}-1)/2$ correlation lengths.

-We note that the normalisations in Equations \ref{EQN:mbar} and \ref{EQN:sbar} means that the values of $\bar{m}$ and $\bar{s}$ do not reflect the physical size of the star-system distribution, but just the sizes of star-system separations relative to the overall size of the distribution, and the number of separations considered.\footnote{The values of $\bar{m}$ and $\bar{s}$ can be combined to compute $\mathcal{Q}=\bar{m}/\bar{s}$ \citep{cartwright2004statistical}. ${\cal Q}$ can then be used (a) to distinguish fractal star clusters with no central concentration, from spherical star clusters with a smooth radial density gradient, and hence (b) to obtain either a measure of the fractal dimension, ${\cal D}$, or the radial density exponent, $-d\!\ln(n_\star)/d\!\ln(R)$.
+We note that the normalisations in Equations \ref{EQN:mbar} and \ref{EQN:sbar} means that the values of $\bar{m}$ and $\bar{s}$ do not reflect the overall physical size of the star-system distribution, but just the sizes of individual star-system separations relative to the overall extent of the distribution.\footnote{The values of $\bar{m}$ and $\bar{s}$ can be combined to compute $\mathcal{Q}=\bar{m}/\bar{s}$ \citep{CartwrightAWhitworthA2004MN348p589}. ${\cal Q}$ can then be used (i) to distinguish fractal star clusters with no central concentration, from spherical star clusters with a smooth radial density gradient, and hence (ii) to obtain either a measure of the fractal dimension, ${\cal D}$, or the radial density exponent, $-d\!\ln(n_\star)/d\!\ln(R)$.
 However this interpretation is not pertinent here.
 The clusters are neither smooth, nor spherical, nor fractal (in the sense of having an approximately self-similar nested hierarchy of structures).}

 Figure \ref{fig:MoverS} shows the combinations of $\bar{m}$ and $\bar{s}$ for the MSTs of the initial and the final star-system locations.
 The $[\bar{m},\bar{s}]$ combinations fall into two groupings, a {\it lower grouping} at $\bar{m}\!\lesssim\!0.5$ and $\bar{s}\!\lesssim\!0.5$, representing \HF\ morphologies; and an {\it upper grouping} at $\bar{m}\!\gtrsim\!0.5$ and $\bar{s}\!\gtrsim\!0.7$, representing \SPW\ morphologies.
 In almost all cases the shift from the formation $[\bar{m},\bar{s}]$ combination to the corresponding final $[\bar{m},\bar{s}]$ combination is towards lower $\bar{m}$ and lower $\bar{s}$, as individual star-systems tend to migrate closer to their nearest neighbours as time advances.